 - International flights/ travel to and from Panama City.

 - Tips to local guides (discretionary but expected by the local guides in Panama.
 Your leader will discuss this in country and consider bring small denominations of US$ to enable this).

 - Alcohol unless provided by hosts with meals.

 - Personal equipment (full kit list in the Handbook).

 - Any activities, accommodation or arrangements outside of the Secret Compass itinerary.

 On application to join this epic expedition to Panama, potential teammates will receive a detailed Expedition Handbook.
 Here are some expedition-specific questions and our general FAQ will answer many other questions.
 Get in touch if your question remains unanswered.

 Can you recommend any jungle kit?

-The Secret Compass Journal (The Compass) contains advice on boots, shirts and trousers for jungle treks.
-Our YouTube channel also has Expedition Kit Advice videos.
+The Secret Compass Journal (The Compass) contains advice on boots, shirts and trousers for jungle treks; read The Essential Guide to Jungle Footwear or get tips on Jungle Survival.
 Teammates will receive a full kit list which will answer most kit questions.

 Can I check I’m bringing the right kit?